Terminology of homosexuality: Lesbianism

 Lesbian writer Emma Donoghue found that the term lesbian (with its modern meaning) has been in use in the English language from at least the 18th century.
 The 1732 epic poem by William King, The Toast, uses "lesbian loves" and "tribadism" interchangeably: "she loved Women in the same Manner as Men love them; she was a Tribad".

 Sapphism

-Named after the Greek poet Sappho who lived on Lesbos Island and wrote love poems to women, this term has been in use since at least the 18th century, with the connotation of lesbian.
+Named after the female Greek poet Sappho who lived on Lesbos Island and wrote love poems to women, this term has been in use since at least the 18th century, with the connotation of lesbian.
 In 1773, a London magazine described sex between women as "Sapphic passion".
-The adjective form Sapphic is used nowadays as an inclusive umbrella term to encompass women who love women regardless of their identity, sexual or romantic orientation, even though it still is synonymous with lesbian.
+The adjective form Sapphic is sometimes used nowadays as an inclusive umbrella term that expresses the sexuality and romantic attraction of queer women, including bisexuals, nonbinary, and trans people However, this is not accepted by all women who identify as lesbian.

 Pederasty

 Today, pederasty refers to male attraction towards adolescent boys, or the cultural institutions that support such relations, as in ancient Greece.
-However, in the 18th and 19th centuries, the term usually referred to male homosexuality in general.
+However, in the 18th and 19th centuries, the word usually referred to male homosexuality in general.
 A pederast was also the active partner in anal sex, whether with a male or a female partner.
+This relationship is socially frowned upon in modern cultures while legally defined by the age of consent.